kernelci/kernelci-docker/README.md

 The startup of the application is done in several steps:
 * generation of a UUID
+* setup of this UUID in the database
-* creation of one config for the frontend and one for the database (mongo) using this UUID
+* creation of a config for the frontend using this UUID
 * deploy the application *stack*

 All those steps are handled by the *start.sh* script, so the only things you need to do is running